Elasticsearch is an open-source full-text search engine. It is used to index data and search that data incredibly quickly.

 - Kinsta’s support team will install Elasticsearch in your site container and our billing team will add the Elasticsearch add-on subscription to your account.
+Please note that only users with billing permissions (Company owners, Company admins, Company billing) are able to approve the addition of the add-on.
+The add-on is $100 a month per site.
 Having Elasticsearch installed on the same server as your PHP environment and MySQL database helps to decreases latency as opposed to hosting it in a separate instance or using hosted Elasticsearch from Elastic.

 - Kinsta’s support team will also go ahead and install the ElasticPress plugin on your site and connect it to the Elasticpress service running in the site container.

 A few features of ElasticPress include: showing WooCommerce products in search results, autocompletion of searches, choosing what you want to index, and improvements to queries for related posts.
 If you plan to use a different plugin or build your own integration please let our support team know and they will skip this step.

 If you do opt to discontinue using Elasticsearch you may ask to have it removed from your site container and you should ask to have the add-on subscription canceled.
 You will receive a refund of any unused subscription fees issued according to our refund policy.
 Please note that only users with billing permissions (Company owners, Company admins, Company billing) are able to request removal of an add-on.